CreditsLast Updated 2014-03

 Besides using legal or socio-cultural means to curtail access to particular types of information online, the following are common technical methods used to prevent access to online content.

 Access to a particular IP address is denied.
 When information is sent over the Internet, it is broken up into a number of packets.
-In addition to the actual data being sent, each packet contains information about how to route the packet itself. - This information contains both the IP address from which the packet was sent and that of its destination.
-Filtering software installed along the route taken by this packet can monitor for blocked IP addresses. - If it recognizes a blocked IP address, it can replace the original packets with a request for an “access denied” page (or it can simply “drop” them).
+In addition to the actual data being sent, each packet contains information about how to route the packet itself.

 If the target is on a “shared hosting” server (one of the more affordable ways to put up a website), then all sites on that server will be blocked.
 Similarly, IP blocking cannot be used to filter a particular video or Facebook profile.